saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

    - Comment - for example `${kvprods}`

-   This will print out the value so you can see the changes on the test report.
+   This will print out the final state of the array in the K/V Store so you can see the changes on the test report.

 8. **Save Changes**.